bpmarques/sudoku-validator/README.md

 Before run the project, make sure you have the `JRE` and `Maven` in your computer.

 ## Run The Validator
-For windows users, there is a `validate.bat` file in the project root folder, just double click it or run on CMD or PowerShell.
-It will pack the project into a JAR file and excecute it.
+To run the application, just execute the `validate.bat` file in the project root with the file path as parameter, like the example below.

+    validate.bat "C:\path-to-file\sudokuFile.txt"

 ## Tests
 There are also some unit tests, in order ou run them, execute the following command.